AkulaAnil/Whether-APP/README.md

+# How to use the project

-Clone the project.
+- Clone

-Install dependencies (npm i).
+- Install dependencies (npm i)

-npm start.
+- Get your API key and add to weatherService.js
+- Enjoy!!

+> Leave a star :)